Southern Thailand Adventure

 We like our tours to be accessible to as wide a range of people as possible.

 If you are travelling on a tight budget, there are various cost-cutting measures that we can use.
 For example we can reduce the number of places visit (in particular, concentrating on either the north or the south of the country, but not both) and suggest cheaper hotels.
-With these measures, we may be able to bring the price down closer to £4,500 for a two week holiday for a family of four.
+With these measures, we may be able to bring the price down closer to £6,500 for a two week holiday for a family of four excluding international flights.

 All prices exclude international flights.
-These start from £450 per person with a stopover and £650 per person direct from London.
+These start from £700 per person with a stopover and £900 per person direct from London.
+However, prices during school holidays can be considerably higher, usually £1,000 per person.
 We will be very happy to provide a flight quote for you from your nearest airport.
 Please ask us for details.

 Flights are available for booking approximately 11 months in advance.
 If travelling during UK school holidays we suggest that you book your flights as far in advance as possible to get the best fares.
 Prices will rise considerably the closer to departure that you book.